 Storage nodes must additionally keep track of signed bandwidth allocations (see section 4.17) to send to Satellites for later settlement and payment.
 This also requires a small database.
-Both TTL and bandwidth allocations are stored in a SQLite [53] database.

 Storage nodes can choose with which Satellites to work.
 If they work with multiple Satellites (the default behavior), then payment may come from multiple sources on varying payment schedules.
 Storage nodes are paid by specific Satellites for (1) returning data when requested in the form of egress bandwidth payment, and for (2) storing data at rest.
 Storage nodes are expected to reliably store all data sent to them and are paid with the assumption that they are faithfully storing all data.
-Storage nodes that fail random audits will be removed from the pool, can lose funds held in escrow to cover additional costs, and will receive limited to no future payments.
+Storage nodes that fail random audits will be "disqualified" and thus removed from the pool, can lose held funds to cover additional costs, and will receive limited to no future payments.
 Storage nodes are not paid for the initial transfer of data to store (ingress bandwidth).
-This is to discourage storage nodes from deleting data only to be paid for storing more, which became a problem with our previous version [37].
+This is to discourage storage nodes from deleting data only to be paid for storing more, which became a problem with our previous version [35].
 While storage nodes are paid for repair egress bandwidth usage, some Satellites may opt to pay less than normal retrieval egress bandwidth usage.
-Storage nodes are not paid for node discovery or any other maintenance traffic.
+Storage nodes are not paid for Satellite registration operations or any other maintenance traffic.

-Storage nodes will support three methods: get, put, and delete.
+Storage nodes will support three primary methods: get, put, and delete.
 Each method will take a piece ID, a Satellite ID, a signature from the associated Satellite instance, and a bandwidth allocation (see section 4.17).
 The Satellite ID forms a namespace.
 An identical piece ID with a different Satellite ID refers to a different piece.

 1Registration with a US-1099 tax form service may be required.
-See section 4.21.